-This document is to provide guidelines that are easy to follow, and that prioritize safety, while allowing people to enjoy the full recreational, artistic, educational, and scientific benefits of model aircraft.
+The following guidelines are to provide parameters that are easy to follow and that prioritize safety while allowing individuals to enjoy the full recreational, educational, and scientific benefits of model aviation.

-- Never fly your model aircraft in a careless or reckless manner.
+- Never fly your model aircraft in a dangerous, careless or reckless manner.

 - Never interfere with, and always give way to, any manned aircraft.

-These Safety Guidelines are independent from any regulatory or legal requirements for model aircraft operation in your flight location.
-It is each model aircraft user’s responsibility to learn and comply with applicable laws.
+Regulations’ Disclaimer – These Safety Guidelines are independent from any local government regulatory or legal requirements for model aircraft operation in the current flight location.
+It is each model aircraft pilot’s responsibility to learn and comply with local, applicable laws.